(CNN) - Few police officers ever face trial for shooting deaths, let alone are convicted.

 The 37-year-old Louisiana man was fatally shot after being pinned to the ground by officers outside a Baton Rouge convenience store in July 2016.
 Police said he was reaching for a gun.

-Outcome: No federal civil rights charges against the officers, but state charges are possible.
+Outcome: No federal civil rights charges were filed against the officers, but state charges are possible.
+The Louisiana State Police, with a prosecutor from the state Justice Department, launched an investigation in May 2017.

 Cases that have yet to go trial

 The 17-year-old Chicago teenager died after being shot by a police officer 16 times in October 2014.
 Dashcam video of the shooting contradicted nearly everything police said happened the night he died in October.
 It showed McDonald walking away from police as he held a 4-inch knife, not lunging toward officers, as police had said.
-The officer Jason Van Dyke was charged with first-degree murder and earlier this year, indicted on 16 additional counts of aggravated battery with a firearm.
+The officer, Jason Van Dyke, was charged with first-degree murder and in 2017 indicted on 16 additional counts of aggravated battery with a firearm.
 He has pleaded not guilty.
+Three other officers were charged in June 2017 with conspiracy, official misconduct and obstruction of justice, a special prosecutor said.

-The 15-year-old teenager was fatally shot by a Texas police officer as he was riding in a car while leaving a house party on April 29.
+The 15-year-old teenager was fatally shot by a Texas police officer as he was riding in a car while leaving a house party on April 29, 2017.
 Police in Balch Springs said the officer fired into a car as it was driving away from a party, killing Jordan, an unarmed black teenager in the front passenger seat.
-That officer, Roy Oliver, was fired on May 2 and prosecutors charged him with first degree murder three days later.
-He turned himself in and remains free on bond.
+That officer, Roy Oliver, was fired on May 2, 2017, and prosecutors charged him with first-degree murder three days later.
+A grand jury indicted Oliver two months later on one count of murder in Edwards' death and four counts of aggravated assault with a deadly weapon by a public servant in connection with the four other people in the car.
+His jury trial is set to begin January 22, 2018.